 Airplane Beauty Tips: What to Do Before You Board a Long Haul Flight

 I try to set the stage for a post-red eye beauty refresh before I even board the plane by packing the right essentials, putting my hair in a loose bun or braid, and putting on only minimal makeup.

 1. Pack the Right Carry On Essentials

 Before you even head to the airport, make sure you’re bringing all of the travel essentials you’ll need for your flight!
-This list has all of the best travel products for women.
+My list of the best travel essentials for women has all of the best travel products for women for any trip.

 2. Put Your Hair in A Bun or Loose Braid